-Get excited to climb the most popular and the highest trekking peak in Nepal!
-Assisted by experienced Sherpa guides, Mera Peak Climbing by the Himalaya Land Treks has one of the highest success ratios.
+Get excited to climb the most popular and the highest trekking peak in Nepal assisted by experienced Sherpa guides, Mera Peak Climbing by the Himalaya Land Treks has one of the highest success rates.
 You can climb Mera Peak (6476m), which is located inside the Everest, Barun, and Hinku valleys while enjoying the breathtaking scenery.
 On the trip, mountains like the Mt.
 Everest (8848m), Ama Dablam (6856m), Kanchenjunga (8586m), and Nuptse (7861m) among others.

 Mera Peak is one of the most-climbed small peaks in Nepal.
+It contains three main summits: Mera North 6,476 metres (21,247 ft), Mera Central, 6,461 metres (21,198 ft), and Mera South, 6,065 metres (19,898 ft).
 Out of three summits, Mera North (6476m) remains the highest point of the mountain.
 The trail begins at Lukla and goes through the traditional Sherpa villages into the Barun valley.
 After the exciting summit, you get to cross the Zatrwa La Pass (4610m) to get back to Lukla.

 Welcome to the historical Kathmandu City.
 Upon your arrival, you’ll be warmly welcomed at the airport by a Himalaya Land Treks representative who will then escort you to your hotel located at the heart of the city.
 You’ll meet your trek guide and discuss the itinerary in detail.
 Overnight stay at the Hotel in Kathmandu.